NomicFoundation/hardhat/docs/guides/compile-contracts.md

 - `evmVersion`: a string controlling the target evm version.
 One of `homestead`, `tangerineWhistle`, `spuriousDragon`, `byzantium`, `constantinople`, `petersburg`, `istanbul`, and `berlin`.
 Default value: managed by `solc`.

-If any of your contracts has a version pragma that is not satisfied by the compiler version you configured, then Hardhat will throw an error.
+If any of your contracts have a version pragma that is not satisfied by the compiler version you configured, then Hardhat will throw an error.

 ### Multiple Solidity versions